-Trump, Now Acknowledging Russian Interference, Says It's Aimed At Helping Dems
+Trump, Now Acknowledging Russian Interference, Claims It's Aimed At Helping Dems

 Trump, who goes back and forth about what he accepts about the years-long campaign of "active measures" against the West, now says the cyberattacks, online agitation and other techniques could be turned against him and Republicans in the 2018 congressional races.